 I really want to hear from you!
 Do you agree or disagree?
 Is this as hard for you as it is for me?
 How has grace informed your world-view?

 P.S.
 This is a follow-up to last week’s “I am Better than No One” post.
-I’d love for you to read and comment on that post as well!30-Day FREE Trial of Stay-at-Home Yoga today!
+I’d love for you to read and comment on that post as well!sign up for once-a-month email updates here!